 Pre-term babies risk intellectual difficulties (The New Zealand Herald, 24 April 2013)

 Many congratulations to members of the Psychology Department in achieving the Research Team Award.
-They are Associate Professor Neville Blampied, Associate Professor Martin Dorahy, Associate Professor Deak Helton, Professor Simon Kemp, Dr Roeline Kuijer and Associate Professor Julia Rucklidge.
+They are Professor Neville Blampied, Associate Professor Martin Dorahy, Professor Deak Helton, Professor Simon Kemp, Dr Roeline Kuijer and Professor Julia Rucklidge.